 6. Explore Corfu Old Town

-While you’re in Corfu you should take full advantage of the island’s Old Town, a culture-heavy region that has a lot more to offer than its museums.
-The town’s cobbled alleys and squares combine an old-time charm with a modern elegance.
+While you’re in Corfu Town you should take full advantage of the island’s Old Town, a culture-heavy region that has a lot more to offer than its museums.
+Corfu Town’s cobbled alleys and squares combine an old-time charm with a modern elegance.
 Filled with historic monuments, traditional taverns and galleries, this part of the island covers all needs and tastes.

 Another point of interest of Corfu Old Town is its impressive architecture that combines Greek, French, Italian and British influences, leaving visitors enthralled by its beauty.
 One of the most well-known landmarks of the island, located in the Old Town, is the Old Fortress of Corfu.